w3f/polkadot-wiki/docs/learn/learn-governance.md

 it will be scheduled for **enactment**.
 Referenda are considered _unbaked_ if they are pending an outcome, i.e. being voted on.

-All referenda have an enactment delay or **enactment period** associated with them.
+All referenda are associated with an enactment delay or **enactment period**.
 This is the period between a referendum ending and (assuming it was approved) the changes being enacted.

 For the first two ways that a referendum is launched (i.e. public and council referenda), the enactment period is a fixed time of {{ polkadot: 28 days :polkadot }}{{ kusama: 8 days :kusama }}.